Join our mailing list.

 3. Add subtasks for each stage: topic research, outline, draft, internal review, client review, and publish.

-4. Use Zapier + ChatGPT to generate outlines based on the blog titles.
+4. Use Zapier and ChatGPT to generate outlines from blog titles.
 These appear directly in the task description.

 5. Assign tasks to yourself or a teammate and set due dates.